Romans 12

 Never take your own revenge, beloved, but leave room for the wrath of God, for it is written, “VENGEANCE IS MINE, I WILL REPAY,” says the Lord.

 The Grace Commentary is a work in progress with new content added regularly.
 Sign up for occasional updates below.
-Got something to say?
+Got a suggestion?
 Please use the Feedback page.
 To report typos or broken links on this page, please use the comment form below.

 Leave a Reply